What is antisocial behaviour?

 What actions to take depends on the seriousness of the situation.
 Often it is best for you to try to speak to the person causing the problem as they may not realise the effect their behaviour is having.
 However, this may not be appropriate in all situations.
 For example, if you are experiencing harassment, intimidation, actual or threatened violence you should contact the police immediately.

 If you have tried speaking to the person causing the problem and this has made no difference, please report it to us and we can discuss how best to deal with the situation.
-We will offer you advice and arrange for an Area Housing Manager to contact you to assess the problem.
+We will offer you advice and arrange for a Housing Officer to contact you to assess the problem.

 In most cases we will agree an action plan with you within 5 to 10 days of you reporting the problem.
 The action plan will include an agreement on how and when we will communicate with you and how any necessary support can be provided.

-If you report domestic violence or harassment an Area Housing Manager will contact you within one day.
+If you report domestic violence or harassment a Housing Officer will contact you within one day.

 What actions can be taken?